zyteo/Snake_and_ladders/readme.md

 14 sept - filled in the word file, added 10 tiles to test 15 sept - added more to pre project planning doc, worked on some js code.
 Struggled very badly trying to draw the snakes and ladders on the board with js.
 Decide that I will use image to overlay. (this was the night where I was actually reconsidering my game choice of snake and ladders and wanted to switch to another game)
 16 sept - started working on js logic, adding event listener. also mini test game worked, will scale up from here.
 Made the 10x10 board, added the pieces, worked on some css to make it look abit nicer.
 Simon's advice on pieces was to create a div with the pieces, and then overlay on the tables.
 Great idea, originally I wanted to remove/add class of "circle1" each round, struggled with it.
 ERROR : towards the end, sometimes got NAN, was wondering why, <-- was also a hint there was a bug in my movetileending function.
 TURNS OUT I account for tile === 100 and > 100 but not < 100!
+17 sept - added bootstrap, also asked about overlaying snake and ladder image, got introduced to responsive images, I will try to make sure it works for devices with other screens.
+Spent quite some time working out the details.
+Also started photoshopping board image overlay

 Plan: Moksha-Patamu (Snake and Ladders) - classic board game
 rules: https://www.ymimports.com/pages/how-to-play-snakes-and-ladders